mvelkov9/ai-document-assistant/docs/phase-17-testing.md

 - no end-to-end browser automation
 - no container-based integration tests with live MinIO and PostgreSQL in CI
 - no load or security-specific test automation
+- the documented Docker deployment path is stronger than the ad hoc in-container pytest path, which should be standardized if containerized test execution becomes a project requirement

 ## Next step